Shopify guide

 Account or billing actions

-Anything that changes profile, billing, checkout, refunds, or order state needs a much higher proof bar than a product-answer bot.
+Anything that changes profile, billing, checkout, refunds, or order state needs a much higher test bar than a product-answer bot.

 Check: Keep these behind a hands-on store test, tight permissions, and a human escalation path.